s1mplexy/common-mail-providers/README.md

 ## JSON file
 Check [provider-domains.json](provider-domains.json).

-This list is useful when you want check if your user's email address is a company mail address or not.
+This list is useful if you want to check whether your user's email address is a personal email address or not.
+Companies usually use their own domain for their employees' communication.

 Please create a pull request to update the list.